There are many forms of periodontal gum disease. The most common ones include the following.

 - Soft Tissue Grafts

-If you’ve already lost a tooth to periodontal disease, you may be interested in dental implants – the permanent tooth replacement option.
+If you’ve already experienced a tooth loss due to periodontal disease, you may be interested in dental implants – the permanent tooth replacement option.